ChrisXzz/UCSF/README.md

 # Bodymap Encoding

-### 1. Check if the minimum HU value of the converted nifti file is greater than -100 (to determine if the ct is a positive one or not)
+### 1. Check if the minimum HU value of the converted ct nifti file is greater than -100 (to determine if the ct is a positive one or not)

 ```bash
 python check_HU.py